olavolav/uniplot/README.md

   series, and to `True` when plotting multiple.
 Also accepts a list of colors, identified by strings like `"red"` for simple ANSI colors, tuples of RGB values like `(255,0,0)`, or hexadecimal RGB colors like `"#B4FBB8"`.
-  Alternaively, you can specify a color theme, as defined in `uniplot/color_themes.py`.
+  Alternaively, you can specify a color theme as a string, as defined in `uniplot/color_themes.py`.
 Note that for RGB colors you need to use a terminal that supports them.
 * `height` - The height of the plotting region, in characters.
 Default is `17`.